In a couple of years from now, we will witness 5 different generations working together in various companies.

 At the same time, create an open culture within your business where stereotyping is not allowed.
 This is how employees will be open to collaborating and learning from each other.

-Having a diverse workforce can bring many benefits to your business.
+Having a diverse workforce of Gen-Z and Gen-X can bring many benefits to your business.
 Still, you need to manage your employees properly and work hard on establishing a proper team where age doesn’t matter.